-The PopUp.Next is designed by Italdesign, and collaborated on by a joint partnership between Airbus and Audi - with Audi designing the base car system and Airbus designing the powered lift portion of the aircraft.
+The PopUp.Next is designed by Italdesign, and is under development in collaboration with Airbus and Audi.
+Audi is responsible for designing the ground maneuvering system and Airbus is designing the electric-powered lifting module and detachable pod of the aircraft.

 Stage of Development

 Range: 31 miles (without payload)

 Top Speed: 93 mph

 Propeller Configuration: 8 propellers (4 + 4)

 Dimensions: 14.5 ft L x 2.75 ft H x 16.5 ft W (self-flying air module)